FaisalAl-Tameemi/node-api/README.md

 # restAPI

-A quick API using NodeJS
+An referance example of a RESTful API using NodeJS and RESTify

 ## Getting Started